ketan1105/PortfolioProjects/README.md

 >Correlation in Python

+Source of Data is Kaggle , Link -> https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=
-In this i have used different Libraries of Python like numpy,pandas,matplotlib,seaborn to find which categories have the higest correlation between them.
+In this i have used movies data and  different Libraries of Python like numpy,pandas,matplotlib,seaborn to find which categories have the higest correlation between them.